DHDaniel/colorify/README.md

 ---

 #### Color.colorify()
 This method will make your element's background colour fluctuate through all the colours of the colour wheel, giving it the appearance of a rainbow.
-It takes no parameters
+It takes no parameters.
+Note that if you are going to use the **colorify()** method, it is pointless to create an object with all the optional parameters as they will be overridden by the method.
 ```javascript
 // initialise Color object outside the interval function
 var myColorObj = new Color(0, "#mydiv");